I enjoy having pet fish and maintaining my aquariums. I'm happy to share my advice on how to make a tank safe, healthy, and beautiful.

 Once you have done the work to cycle the aquarium, tested your water routinely, and have slowly added new fish, make sure you keep the tank running well.
 Here are the recurring tasks that should be on your calendar to keep the aquarium in tip-top shape.

-Daily Tasks- Feed your fish twice per day, but only as much as they will eat in 1-2 minutes.
+- Daily Tasks: Feed your fish twice per day, but only as much as they will eat in one to two minutes.
 Make sure the temperature is still right, especially if seasons are changing or the location is near a window.

-Hopefully you have learned that as important as how many fish you should put in your fish tank is, the method with which you add them is even more important.
-The 1 inch to 1 gallon rule is an old rule of thumb, but it's not perfect.
+Hopefully, you have learned that as important as how many fish you should put in your fish tank is, the method with which you add them is even more important.
+The one-inch-to-one-gallon rule is an old rule of thumb, but it's not perfect.
 The best way to measure is to keep testing the water and to add fish slowly.
-Believe me, when you've hit a limit your water test will show it quickly, but it's best to avoid that moment.
+Believe me, when you've hit a limit, your water test will show it quickly, but it's best to avoid that moment.